allmaps/allmaps/packages/leaflet/README.md

   center: [51.0518, 3.7278],
   zoom: 14,
   // Zoom animations for more than one zoom level are
-  // currently not supported by the Allmaps plugin for Leafet
+  // currently not supported by the Allmaps plugin for Leaflet
   zoomAnimationThreshold: 1
 })
 L.tileLayer('https://tile.openstreetmap.org/{z}/{x}/{y}.png', {